Red Tent Ontario

 We hold talking circles, healing circles, drumming circles, fire ceremonies and other rituals.

-We will also work with you to create a ceremony or ritual to suit your needs.
+We can work with you to create a ceremony or ritual to suit your needs.

 Can I promote my business or event?